jeet-sarkar-codes/My-Python-Mastery-Journey/README.md

 ### Learning Python from Zero to Hero – Practical, Career-Aligned Pathway

 This repository tracks my structured journey to mastering Python from the ground up.
-The goal is to become highly proficient in Python for automation, cybersecurity, infrastructure scripting, and AI applications.
+The goal is to become highly proficient in Python for data engineering, automation, cybersecurity, infrastructure scripting, and AI applications.

 ---